I am Jo Hamlyn, I am a freelance web designer based in London.

 However, as I approached my 30’s I couldn’t shake the feeling that I wasn’t exploring my own creativity.
 I started reading lots of books, listening to hours of podcasts, using up all my internet allowance downloading TED talks and in 2015 decided that working in the tech industry would be the kind of place I would be able to be creative and truly myself.
 I think I felt that an industry so focused on the future and committed to lifelong learning and innovation would always be an exciting place to be.

 I studied at General Assembly in the Summer of 2016 and in early 2017 became a full-time freelance Web Designer.

 I adore my job.
 I love the freedom it gives me to be creative, how it challenges me and brings my intelligence to its full potential and will always keep me engaged.

 When I first started as a freelancer the thought of networking to sell myself was petrifying, but it turns out I really like being in a room full of strangers and when I’m in the right room they quickly turn to friends.

-I also love running and am pretty interested in health and nutrition.
+I also love running and am very interested in health and nutrition.
 I also have a spiritual side and will often have crystals in my handbag.

-Over and above everything my favourite social pastime is to attend live music concerts, usually Doom or Heavy Blues influenced bands.
-The picture of Nick and I is at DesertFest 2017.
+Over and above everything my favourite social pastime is to attend live music concerts, usually, Doom or Heavy Blues influenced bands.